stephenflittlefield/project1/README.md

 ## Bubble Sort

 This is a program to help sort random numbers into a list of numbers in numerical order.
+It uses an algorithm that is based on recursion and is simple yet effective.

 ## How to Begin: